JMLegere/Pathfinder-2E-SRD-Markdown/compendium/equipment/items/drakeheart-mutagen-apg.md

 You [Stride](rules/actions/stride.md) twice.
 The drakeheart mutagen's duration ends.
 ```

-**Drawback** You take a –1 penalty to Will saves, Reflex saves, and all skill checks to [Recall Knowledge](rules/actions/recall-knowledge.md).
+**Drawback** You take a–1 penalty to Will saves, Reflex saves, and all skill checks to [Recall Knowledge](rules/actions/recall-knowledge.md).

 *Source: Advanced Player's Guide p.
 253*